baratgabor/LeakysBlueprinter/README.md

 - And many more

 It's intended to be useful for preparing blueprints before uploading them to the Steam Workshop.

+Project is largely stalled, because honestly I had no idea how to design and structure the UI/UX properly to serve the wide variety of possible blueprints; since a blueprint can be a base, a ship, a rocket, a wheeled vehicle, etc. Possibly I'll just start focusing on a narrower, generic set of features that are useful for all blueprints.
+For example fixing damage, and being able to cut, slice and copy/paste parts of blueprints.

+I'm not sure how much time I'll have for completing this project, but I'll try to push it a bit further from time to time.

 # Project status